aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/ansible_and_jinja_templates.rst

 Run it
 ~~~~~~

-Assuming that you’ve saved the files to the project directory, let’s run it with
+Assuming that you’ve saved the files to the labfiles directory, let’s run it with
 the following command:

 .. code-block:: html

-    ansible-playbook -i labhosts ntp.yml
+    ansible-playbook -i labfiles/labhosts labfiles/ntp.yml

 If all goes to plan, you will see  ok=1 **changed=1**.
 If you were to run it
 again, it will show ok=1 **changed=0**.
 Idempotency strikes again!
 Feel free
-to check **Leaf1** to make sure the changes are there.
+to check **s1-Leaf1** to make sure the changes are there.

 .. image:: images/ansible_adhoc/nested_adhoc_2.png
    :align: center